 Let Them Fall Off

 However, if the spikes’ appearance bothers you, you can pinch them off.
-Some gardeners find that removing the plant’s spikes helps the plant put its energy into new leaves.
+Some gardeners find that removing the plant’s spikes helps it put energy into new leaves.

-No matter which Peperomia plant you purchase, it will produce flower spikes with proper care.
+No matter which Peperomia plant you purchase, it will produce watermelon peperomia flower spike with proper care.